idubrov/siperl/README.md

 Here is a checklist of most important areas:

-* Syntax and enconding layer is mostly implemented, however a lot of headers are not supported yet.
-They are not parsed (they are retained in binary form) and are not formatted when generating outgoing messages.
+* Syntax and enconding layer is mostly implemented.
+All RFC 3261 headers support is implemented.
 * Message parsing/generation API is somewhat clumsy.
 * Error handling at syntax and encoding layer is not done. i.e., the code can crash on invalid messages, headers, etc, even if such errors are to be